malexmave/issuebot/README.md

 ========

-Issuebot is an XMPP bot that notifies multi-user chat rooms (MUCs) of changes to Issues on a GitHub-Project
+Issuebot is an XMPP bot that notifies multi-user chat rooms (MUCs) of changes to Issues on a GitHub-Project.

 It uses the [GitHub API](http://developer.github.com) to get issue details for the repositories it monitors.